Are You New Here?

-portal is a document collection tool.
-From this portal, you might send an Ages & Stages Developmental Questionnaire to assess for developmental concerns, or an ADHD Vanderbilt assessment document to determine if your child is doing optimally at home or school.
+CHADIS, which stands for Child Health And Developmental Interactive System, is a screening document collection tool.
+A link to easily reach CHADIS documents lives inside your child’s My Kids Chart portal at mdpa.pcc.com/portal.
+From this portal, you might complete an Ages & Stages Developmental Questionnaire to assess for developmental concerns, or an ADHD Vanderbilt assessment document to determine if your child is doing optimally at home or school.

 Sending documents ahead of time better prepares your healthcare provider and helps your appointment run more smoothly.
 If you are new to the portal, please follow the steps below based on your child’s profile.

 For Well Checks up to 6 months after birth: You will receive an email link to a document called “EPDS” that assesses maternal mental wellness after childbirth.

 For Well Checks at 9, 18, 24, 30 and 36 months: You will receive an email link to a document called “Ages & Stages” and/or “M-CHAT” which assesses your child’s development.
 Based on both the appointment type and your child’s age and other factors, such as prematurity, documents will be offered to you to complete prior to your appointment.